 Late and long-term effects of treatment of childhood leukemia

 Because of major advances in treatment, most children treated for leukemia are now living into adulthood, so their health as they get older has come more into focus in recent years.

 Childhood leukemia survivors are at risk, to some degree, for several possible late effects of their treatment.
-This risk depends on a number of factors, such as the type of leukemia, the type of treatments they received, dosages of cancer treatment, and age at the time of treatment.
+This risk depends on a number of factors, such as the type of leukemia, the type and doses of treatments they received, and the age of the child at the time of treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team so you know what to watch for and report to the doctor.

-Late effects can also include heart or lung problems after receiving certain chemotherapy drugs or radiation therapy to the chest can sometimes cause heart or lung problems later in life.
-The risks of heart disease and stroke later in life are much higher among those treated for ALL as children, so careful follow-up is very important.
+Heart and lung problems: Certain chemotherapy drugs or radiation therapy to the chest can sometimes cause heart or lung problems later in life.
+The risks of heart disease and stroke are much higher among those treated for ALL as children, so careful follow-up is very important.
 ALL survivors are also more likely to be overweight and to have high blood pressure, which can contribute to these problems.

-Treatment that includes radiation therapy to the brain or some types of chemotherapy may affect learning ability in some children.
+Learning problems: Treatment that includes radiation therapy to the brain or some types of chemotherapy may affect learning ability in some children.
 Because of this, doctors try to limit treatments that could affect the brain (including radiation) as much as possible.

-Some cancer treatments may affect a child’s growth, and they may end up a bit shorter as adults.
+Growth and development: Some cancer treatments may affect a child’s growth, so they may end up a bit shorter as adults.
 This is especially true after stem cell transplants.
 This can be helped by treating survivors with growth hormone, if needed.

 Bone problems: Bone damage or osteoporosis (thinning of the bones) may result from the use of prednisone, dexamethasone, or other steroid drugs.